-Considering the impact that minimal funding from the state has had on Cypress-Fairbanks ISD, the District has weathered the public school finance crisis better than many other districts because of its history of exercising strategic financial planning and investing as a standard practice.
-The District continually evaluates programs and services in order to continue to provide quality education while addressing demands associated with being a fast growth district.
+Considering the impact of the coronavirus pandemic and minimal funding from the state, the District has weathered the pandemic and the public school finance crisis because of its history of exercising strategic financial planning and investing as a standard practice.
+The District continually evaluates programs and services in order to continue to provide quality education while addressing demands associated with being a large suburban district.